justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 These groups are too new and disorganized, save for the Agricultural Protectionists, to be true factions yet, but could become significant forces.

+The Agricultural Protectionist movement has deeper roots than the others.
+For centuries, concerns about over-exporting grain surfaced during particularly lean harvests, only to fade when abundance returned.
+What changed in the last century is the movement's organization and intensity.
+Where previous generations discussed export limits pragmatically during crises, modern Protectionists frame it as permanent philosophy.
+The movement's recent success comes from wealthy landowners who host increasingly lavish feasts while preaching scarcity, creating a peculiar contradiction that somehow resonates.

 **How much influence do special interest groups (such as merchants, wizards, or religious sects) have on politics?**

 Moderate to significant influence depending on the group and location: